• Skip to primary navigation

 Mint Chocolate Pudding Cups

-A grown up version of dirt dessert: minty chocolate pudding topped with crumbled cookies and garnished with a fresh mint sprig.
+A grown-up version of dirt dessert: creamy mint chocolate pudding cups topped with crushed cookies and garnished with a fresh mint sprig.

 Print Pin Rate